LukeT2340/ELK-Monitoring-Solution2/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly accessible, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
 - Load balances distribute network traffic across multiple machines.
 If one machine goes down, the other machines will take on the extra load and the server will remain functioning.
 This makes networks redundant and highly accessible.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_